novuhq/novu/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+As members, contributors, and leaders, we pledge to ensure that everyone can participate in our community without harassment regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity, or level of experience.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, diverse and healthy community.

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behaviour that contributes to a positive environment for our community include:

-* Demonstrating empathy and kindness toward other people
+* Demonstrating empathy and kindness toward other people.
-* Being respectful of differing opinions, viewpoints, and experiences
+* Being respectful of opposing viewpoints, perspectives, and experiences.
-* Giving and gracefully accepting constructive feedback
+* Giving and receiving constructive feedback with grace.
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience.
-* Focusing on what is best not just for us as individuals, but for the overall community
+* Focusing on what is best not just for us as individuals but for the overall community.

 Examples of unacceptable behavior include: